uncinc/gdpr-dump/README.md

 This runs in the docroot, but most repositories have the `gdpr-replacements.json` in the root folder, hence the `../`.

 If your project does not have a `gdpr-replacements.json` please use the template from this project and add one.

+#### Exclude table content
+`drush sql-dump` takes an argument called `--structure-tables-list`.
+From the docs:
+"A comma-separated list of tables to include for structure, but not data."
 ### MySqlOptions file

 You are able to have your gdpr-expressions/replacement options set in a mysql options file file.